 This guide covers the theory concepts that actually matter for guitarists, skipping the abstract stuff and focusing on what helps you play better.

-Tablature tells you where to put your fingers but not why.
-It is like following GPS directions without ever learning to read a map.
-You can get to your destination, but you cannot navigate independently, and you definitely cannot plan your own route.
+Tabs tell you where to put your fingers but not why.
+It is like following GPS without ever learning to read a map — you reach the destination but cannot navigate independently or plan your own route.
+Theory gives you the ability to transpose, substitute chords, communicate with other musicians, improvise solos that fit, and write music with intention.

 You do not need a degree in music theory.
 You need a working knowledge of a handful of concepts, applied to the fretboard.